 There is a totally different atmosphere in the legendary SO36, where once per month the club becomes a marketplace for used CDs, records, clothes, and all kinds of odds and ends.
 Visitors can search the tables of the private dealers for treasures from 20:00 onwards.
 The DJ is in on duty on this evening, and the bar is also open during the flea market.
 Early arrival is worth it, because the night flea market is very popular.
 Particularly nice are the intermittent band performances that are put on here.

-When: still closed at the moment
+Still closed at the moment.

 Where: Oranienstraße 190, Kreuzberg